-Some treatment algorithms have been recommended in benign tracheal stenosis, according to several defined criteria (Fig. 11.7 and Table 11.2).
+Some treatment algorithms have been recommended, to follow in benign tracheal stenosis, according to several defined criteria (Fig. 12.14 and Table 12.2).

-Balloon Dilation
+Dilation

 As we discussed above, in urgent cases the sole use of rigid bronchoscope causes dilation and enlargement of the airway, improving both extrinsic and intrinsic obstruction.
+Figure 12.15 shows the result of the dilation of original tracheal stenosis (a), first time treatment dilation with rigid bronchoscopy and two more dilation after 2 and 3 months (b).
+Bronchoscopy control: stability after 2 months (c), 10 months (d), and 22 months (e), respectively, after last dilation with rigid bronchoscopy.
+No more recurrencies up to the present moment.

+When a rigid bronchoscope is not available, dilatation can be performed by using progressive

+Fig. 12.14 Tracheal Stenoses Treatment Algorithm.
+SC surgical candidate, NSC non-surgical candidate

+Table 12.2 Endoscopic treatment according to morphological criteria

+Moya and cols S stage, C caliber, L length

-When a rigid bronchoscope is not available, dilatation can be performed by using progressive diameter balloons that are introduced sequentially, thus achieving a greater diameter of the tracheal lumen (Fig. 11.8a, b, and c).
+diameter balloons that are introduced sequentially, thus achieving a greater diameter of the tracheal lumen (Fig. 12.16a-c).